Tristan and Iseult: English and Welsh

 The earliest complete source of Tristan's story in English was Sir Tristrem, a c.
 1300 romantic poem in the courtly style with 3,344 lines.
 It is part of the Auchinleck manuscript at the National Library of Scotland.
 As with many medieval English adaptations of French Arthuriana, the poem's artistic achievement is average.
 However, some critics have tried to rehabilitate it, claiming it is a parody.
 Its first editor, Walter Scott, provided a sixty-line ending to the story that was included in every subsequent edition.

 Thomas Malory's The Book of Sir Tristram de Lyones is the only other medieval handling of the Tristan legend in English.
 Malory provided a shortened translation of the French Prose Tristan and included it in his Arthurian romance compilation Le Morte d'Arthur.
 In Malory's version, Tristram is the son of the King of Lyonesse.
 Since the Winchester Manuscript surfaced in 1934, there has been much scholarly debate on whether the Tristan narrative, like all the episodes in Le Morte d'Arthur, was intended to be an independent piece or part of a more extensive work.

-A short Tristan narrative, perhaps related to the Béroul text, exists in six Welsh manuscripts dating from the late 16th to the mid-17th century.
+The Welsh Ystorya Trystan exists in eleven manuscripts of mixed prose and verse dating from the late 16th to the mid-17th century.
+It seems to a derivative of an original Welsh tradition rather than the later French stories.